guille2306/backuppc_check_pool/README.md

 # Use

-To start a check simply run the script as a user that has read-access to the cpool folder.
+To start a check run the script as the _backuppc_ user.
 The configuration is simple:

-- the last checked sub-folder of the cpool is saved in the _dir_file_ auxiliary file.
-This file must be initialized (usually to "00") before the first run.
+- _dir_file_ is an external file that saves the last sub-folder of the cpool that was checked by the script.
+It must be initialized before the first run, usually to "00".

+- _dir_base_ is the base folder for the cpool files.
+The script will check the files located at "$base_pool_folder/cpool".

-- by default the script checks 4 sub-folders per run, so it takes 32 days to sequentially check the full pool.
-This can be modified by changing the external
+- _dir_run_ is the number of sub-folders the script will check during each run.
+By default the script checks 4 sub-folders per run, so it takes 32 days to sequentially check the full pool.

-_for_ loop.
+- _check_method_ selects the method to use for the standard check.
+Possible values are zlib, pigz, and zcat.
+Possible errors encountered when using zlib and pigz will be re-checked using BackupPC_zcat.

 # Thanks